-While many homes will often have one TV setup with an antenna, multiple TV sets can also share the same TV antenna.
+While many homes will often have one TV set up with an antenna, multiple TV sets can also share the same TV antenna.

-Signals can lose strength when more than one TV is using the same antenna but this is easily fixed with an amplifier.
+Signals can lose strength when more than one TV is using the same antenna, but this is easily fixed with an amplifier.

-If you live close to the broadcast tower a splitter with no booster may work but in most cases, the signal will need to be amplified.
+If you live close to the broadcast tower, a splitter with no booster may work, but in most cases, the signal will need to be amplified.

-There are many stand-alone amplifiers and TV Distribution Amplifier boxes available.
+There are many stand-alone amplifiers and TV distribution amplifier boxes available.

 For example, Channel Master has several popular units that split an incoming signal, boost it, and give outputs to multiple TVs.

-Channel Master Distribution Amplifier for Up-to 4 TVs on Amazon
+Example Channel Master Distribution Amplifier for Up-to 4 TVs on Amazon

 Standalone pre-amplifiers or signal boosters are also a good option when a standard splitter is used with no built-in amplifier.

 Sometimes both a pre-amplifier and distribution amplifier are used to boost a signal that is far away from broadcast towers.

 Winegard LNA-200 Boost XT HDTV Preamplifier, TV Antenna Amplifier Signal Booster, HD Digital VHF UHF Amplifier